nodefruit/fruit/README.md

 To look for data, you may need to call one of the methods `.find()`, `.findOne()`, `.findAll()`

 ##### `.find()`:

-This method allows you to look for data that fullfil the condition specified
+This method allows you to look for data that fulfill the condition specified

-example :
 ```javascript
   var collectionName  = 'users'
     , condition       = { name: 'Khalid' };